osteele/subburn/README.md

 - ⏳ Show progress with a beautiful TUI
 - 🚀 Open the created video when done
 - 🎯 Automatic transcription using OpenAI Whisper
+- 🈳 Support for Chinese with pinyin and translations
+- 💾 Caches translations to avoid redundant API calls

 ## Installation